Process Map and Flow Chart Symbols require particular symbols. See what’s needed in order to draw a process map.

 Start/ Stop:

-The start and stop point in the process is denoted by this symbol, and is often known as terminator.
+The start and stop point in the process is denoted by this symbol and is often known as the Terminator.

 Process Step:

-One of the most commonly used symbol in a process map, a process step denotes a task or activity of the process.
+One of the most often used symbols in a process map, a process step denotes a task or activity of the process.

 Decision:

-It denotes the points where decisions are needed in the process, or generally the phases where there are two options like yes/ no or pass/ fail.
+It denotes the points where decisions are needed in the process, or the phases with two options like yes/ no or pass/ fail.

 Delays: